 How should I make the switch?

-Introducing Baby to the cup just as an object, before filling it or asking him to do anything with it can be a great place to start.
+Introducing Baby to the cup just as an object, before filling it or asking her to do anything with it can be a great place to start.
 Some parents start even sooner, especially with older children, by letting them take part in the process of picking out the sippy or transitional cup, since choosing a cup that Baby wants to use can be half the battle.

 Once Baby has the mechanics of drinking from a sippy down, and you’ve chosen a time that’s not filled with other major stressors or changes, there are a few different ways to start making the change.
 A gradual shift from bottles to cups over a period of days or weeks can be a less dramatic change, but getting rid of bottles altogether can make a difficult adjustment period shorter, even if it can also might cause more of an angry or upset outburst.
 Either way, as Baby gets older, big milestones like birthdays can be opportunities to convince children that they’re ready to move onto more ‘big kid’ things, like drinking from cups, or sleeping in toddler beds.

 If you do choose a more gradual shift away from bottles, that can take a few different forms as well.
 You could try switching out a bottle for a sippy one meal at a time, starting with a meal that doesn’t generally involve a lot of drinking, and then switching out more and more bottles until the last ones to go are the first and last of the day.
-You could also choose a sneakier method, and try to trick Baby into thinking the change is his idea.
+You could also choose a sneakier method, and try to trick Baby into thinking the change is her idea.

 The key to any method you use is consistency – once you’ve made a step towards cups, taking it back can make Baby think the whole issue is up for negotiation.
 On the other hand, though, things do come up.
-If Baby is sick or stressed, and you don’t think he is up for more changes, there’s nothing wrong with pressing the pause button on the anti-bottle process, and picking it up again when Baby feels more ready.
+If Baby is sick or stressed, and you don’t think she is up for more changes, there’s nothing wrong with pressing the pause button on the anti-bottle process, and picking it up again when Baby feels more ready.